OmaymaS/onceupondata/content/post/how-do-harmful-algorithms-evolve/index.md

 **How do harmful data products and algorithms get enforced on us and impact our lives?** a question that is widely discussed nowadays, although I am not sure if “widely” is a right description of the level of attention it takes.
 But there is another question that I find crucial which is, **How do these products emerge in the first place and gain credibility?** **How do crappy senseless products reach the market, proliferate our lives and put us in a reactive mode to analyze and prove their obvious worthlessness or harm?**

 I always think about these questions, especially that I work in the tech industry and observe the new products and  services in  the market.
 I can imagine different scenarios for the emergence of bad data products and the dynamics behind these decisions.

 One of the scenarios I would like to discuss here is strongly related to **adopting ideas coming from pseudoscience or even solid research, without much reflection or verification**.
-I recently could imagine an example while reading [“Why We Sleep" by Matthew Walker](https://www.goodreads.com/book/show/34466963-why-we-sleep). one of the best selling books in the past couple of years.
+I recently could imagine an example while reading [“Why We Sleep" by Matthew Walker](https://www.goodreads.com/book/show/34466963-why-we-sleep); one of the best selling books in the past couple of years.
 I have to clarify that this article is not a book review or a thorough investigation into the research and conclusions mentioned in the book.
 I am just picking some ideas that bugged me and explaining why I think they could be seeds for bad data products.

-## About the book!
+## What caught my attention in the book?

 So few months ago, I was reading “Why We Sleep" by Matthew Walker.
-I have seen how many people were fascinated by the book, taking it as **THE reference** about sleeping.
+I have seen how many people were fascinated by the book, taking it as **THE REFERENCE** about sleeping.
 I am not an expert in the field of sleep science and the author seems to have the credentials to get the readers convinced by the cited research and conclusions.
 But while reading, I felt skeptical about the definitive tone, shallow correlations, & the relevance of some cited research.
 But this is another story out of the scope of this article.
 Here, I will just focus on a couple of things that triggered me, which I could associate to the evolution of data products.

 Apart from the research and results shared by the author, the author tries to provide his own  vision for a better world with better sleep for more people as he believes it improves lots of aspects including health, education, and even GDP *(which is one of the unconvincing correlations in the book)* !